 The group organized a prayer vigil at a local church the day after the shooting.
 More than 1,000 mourners, including governor Rick Scott, several congressmen and local mayors, gathered to pray.
 They worked with the Billy Graham Evangelistic Association to provide counseling and care to the victims’ families, students, faculty, and others through the ministry’s mobile care unit.

 While those immediate measures were helpful, Church United continued working, long after the tragedy was no longer in the headlines.
 Laurie Farquhar, Chief Strategy Officer at NCF South Florida, said.
 “As always, our goal is to work shoulder-to-shoulder with our community to ensure that love is greater than evil and that peace is found, even in the midst of violence.”

-Over the course of the last year, the group has worked hard to bring peace to the community.
+Over the course of the year, the group worked hard to bring peace to the community.
 Church United hosted “Hope and Healing” events for students and first responders and sent 500 volunteers, as well as $100,000 to complete a landscaping project before school started, so students would see a fresh and beautiful school when they started the new year.
 They invited students to participate in community revitalization activities and to distribute food.
 And the students came.

 The organization is still funding counseling for students who are struggling with PTSD.
-And today, they met at the school and at a nearby park to join in supporting students during events there.
-The organization has arranged teacher- and staff-appreciation lunches and provided $10,000 “teacher creativity grants,” so the school can buy fresh lesson plans and supplies.
+They have arranged teacher- and staff-appreciation lunches and are helping the school to buy supplies.